grundeinkommensbuero/documentation/docs/src/overview/directus.md

 # Directus

+We use Directus as our CMS (https://directus.io/).
+Currently, we host two directus instances: https://directus.volksentscheid-grundeinkommen.de/ and https://directus.expedition-grundeinkommen.de/admin/login.

 ## Setup a new Directus instance

 Setting up Directus with the Digital Ocean "Directus-Image" is pretts straight forward.
 After the setup just follow the instructions (visible after login on the server) to enable https for the target domain.